WordPress/WordPress-Documentation-Style-Guide/docs/6-linking/link-text.md

 - You can rewrite or rephrase a sentence to include a phrase to get well-articulated and clear link text.
 - Don't use a URL as link text.
 Instead, use the page title or a description of the page.
 - Don't use the phrase *click here* or *this document*.
 It impedes scannability and accessibility.
+- Don't force links to open in a new tab or window.
+Let the reader decide how to open links.
+If the link needs to open in a new tab or window, notify the reader that the link will open in a new tab or window.
+For more information, see [Links to pages on a different domain or server]().
+- Use an external link icon to indicate that the link goes to a different domain or server.
+For more information, see [Cross references]().
+- If the link downloads a file, explicitly mention it, and the type of file being downloaded.

 ## Punctuation with links